Accessing Hospice Services

 Getting Referred

-A referral is usually made by the Great Southern Palliative Care Team, a community nurse or a person’s own GP/doctor.
+A referral is usually made by the Great Southern Palliative Care Team, a community nurse, or a person’s own GP/doctor.

 People can also contact Hospice directly to discuss what support might be available.